How to Travel Light and Look Fabulous

-It’s a familiar-enough woe: You’ve got two closets (one for clothes, one for shoes), a vanity stuffed with scarves and necklaces, and a bathroom cabinet overflowing with—no other word is so all-encompassing—product.
+It’s a familiar-enough woe: You’ve got two closets (one for clothes, one for shoes), a vanity stuffed with scarves and necklaces, and a bathroom cabinet overflowing with—no other word is so all-encompassing—products.
 And checked baggage on international flights must be under 50 pounds, and—on less chic-girl-friendly airlines—costs $25 a pop.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.